How to Fabricate a PCB With DIY Methods?

 - UNIT: Refers to the unit graphics designed by PCB design engineers.

 - SET: Refers to multiple units that engineers put together to improve production efficiency and facilitate production.
 This is what we often call the puzzle, which includes unit graphics, process edges,etc.

-- PANEL: Refers to a board composed of multiple sets.
+- PANEL: Refers to a pcb fabrication composed of multiple sets.
 It is added with tool board edges to improve efficiency and facilitate production when PCB manufacturers producethe product.

-The inner layer dry film is the process of transferring the inner layer circuit pattern to the PCB board.
+The inner layer dry film is the process of transferring the inner layer circuit pattern to the pcb manufacturing board.

 In PCB production, we will mention the concept of graphics transfer because the production of conductive graphics is the basis of PCB production.
-Therefore, the graphics transfer process is of great significance to PCB production.
+Therefore, the graphics transfer process is of great significance to pcb fabrication process.